swalehaparvin/LLM_evaluation/replit.md

 - **Dashboard and Visualization**: Offers real-time security metrics, interactive progress tracking, and a professional cybersecurity-themed UI with filtering capabilities.

 ### Data Flow
-User initiates evaluation, engine processes tests with LLM, WebSockets provide live updates, evaluators analyze responses, results are persisted to PostgreSQL, and the dashboard visualizes metrics.
+Authenticated user logs in via email, initiates evaluation (linked to their userId), engine processes tests with LLM, WebSockets provide live updates, evaluators analyze responses, results are persisted to PostgreSQL with user association, and the dashboard visualizes user-specific metrics.

 ### Deployment Strategy
 - **Primary Runtime**: Node.js 20 with Express server.